FerozMahmud/educator/README.md

 ### Features of this website:

-• You can learn from your home.
+• You can learn from your own place.
 <br>
 • You can get the biggest & trusted online educational platform.
 <br>